• Explore Recipes

 A package of frozen grated cassava next to a package of frozen grated coconut.

-These were purchased from a multicultural grocery called Nations Fine Foods, but you may also be able to find them at major groceries like Longos or Food Basics.
+These were purchased from a multicultural store called Nations Fine Foods, but you may also be able to find them at major grocery stores like Longos or Food Basics.

 Using Fresh Instead of Frozen Ingredients